geegaz/AudioEventSystem/README.md

 - a minimum and maximum pitch
 - a minimum and maximum volume

-This resource is then used either directly through code by calling one of the `AudioEventManager`'s method, or by using an `AudioEventEmitter`, which is a node dedicated to play an `AudioEvent` and designed as a replacement for an `AudioStreamPlayer` in the scene hierarchy.
+This resource is then used either directly through code by calling one of the `AudioEventManager`'s method, or by using an `AudioEventEmitter` which is a node dedicated to play an `AudioEvent` and designed as a replacement for an `AudioStreamPlayer` in the scene hierarchy.

 Example of playing an `AudioEvent` directly with the `AudioEventManager`:
 ```